-CA preformed all calculations and data analysis under the supervision of AM, NB and MS. All authors contributed to the design of the study and partook in the discussion of the results.
-The paper was written by CA and MS with contributions from NB and AM.
+CA performed the calculations and data analysis.
+All authors contributed to the design of the study and the analysis and interpretation of the results.
+The paper was drafted by CA and MS, and all authors contributed to its development into final form.